 @Eregon (Benoit Daloze) is correct, examining the shebang appears to be a bash-specific behavior, not a general behavior.
 So I don't think this qualifies as a bug in Ruby.
 It could potentially be a useful feature, though.

-Updated by deivid (David Rodríguez) 10 months ago
+Updated by deivid (David Rodríguez) about 1 year ago

 In my opinion, the error message I'm being given is a bug, because it's telling me that a file that does exist, doesn't exist.
 Ruby should double check if the file exists before giving that error message, and if it does exist, give a more generic message that it's not clearly incorrect.